-The CRA's governmental funds reported combined ending fund balances of \$50.7 million, an increase of \$2.8 million from the prior year's restated ending fund balance.
-This increase was primarily attributable to the CRA's General Fund (see below for highlighted factors).
-The fund balance of the CRA's General Fund totaled \$31.6 million as of September 30, 2023.
-This represents a net increase of \$2.9 million from operations and programs during the fiscal year.
-The fund balance is restricted for assets held for resale (\$2.3 million), long-term receivables (\$.4 million) and other on-going programs (\$28.9 million).
+The CRA's governmental funds reported combined ending fund balances of \$48.1 million, a decrease of \$2.5 million from the prior year's ending fund balance.
+This decrease was primarily attributable to the CRA's Redevelopment Revenue Notes Fund (see below).

+The fund balance of the CRA's General Fund totaled \$34.4 million as of September 30, 2024.
+This represents a net increase of \$2.8 million from operations and programs during the fiscal year.
+The fund balance is restricted for assets held for resale (\$2.3 million), long-term receivables (\$.4 million) and other on-going programs (\$31.7 million).

 A majority of the CRA's General Fund expenditures relate to programs to meet the CRA's mission through facilitating and incentivizing growth and enhancement in the CRA area.
 The amount of such expenditures within a given year are dependent on the number of qualifying recipients for CRA assistance programs and timing of capital projects, development agreements, redevelopment agreements, improvement projects, and interlocal agreements.
-Expenditures for such various programs that are less than anticipated for a given year will contribute to the increases in fund balance for the HBCRA's Redevelopment Plan to be spent in future periods.
-Unspent amounts are appropriated to specific redevelopment projects pursuant to the approved HBCRA Redevelopment Plan and in conformity with Florida Statutes, Chapter 163.
-For the CRA General Fund balance, below are key factors in the overall net increase compared to fiscal year 2022-2023.
+Expenditures for such various programs that are less than anticipated for a given year will contribute to the increases in fund appropriated to specific redevelopment projects pursuant to the approved CRA Redevelopment Plan and in conformity with Florida Statutes, Chapter 163.
+For the CRA General Fund balance, below are key factors in the overall net increase compared to fiscal year 2023-2024.